alejandroad/alejandroad/README.md

 - 👋 Hi, I’m @alejandroad
 - 👀 I’m interested in fullstack development and collaborating with others!
 - 🌱 I’m currently working on the HACS website.
-- 💞️ Ask me about my malloc project
+- 💞️ Ask me about my heap project
 - 📫 How to reach me: alejandroariasdiaz09@gmail.com

 <!---